kishmakov/jfs/README.md

 #### Header Layout

-Header has fixed size 32 bytes.
+Header has fixed size of 32 bytes.
 It's layout is as follows:

 Offset |Size     | Description :-----:|:-------:|------------